Albuquerque Failure to Diagnose Lawyer

 In order to succeed in a failure to diagnose lawsuit, you will need a significant amount of evidence.
 For instance, medical records, the responsible physician’s notes, notes from any other doctors if a second opinion was pursued, witness statements, copies of correspondence (e.g. emails/voicemails), and photographic or video documentation if available.

-These cases can become even more complicated if multiple parties are liable.
+These cases can become even more complicated if multiple medical professionals, hospitals, or parties are liable.
 For example, you may also wish to sue the hospital where the medical malpractice occurred, as well as any local, state, or federal agencies responsible for the hospital’s operations.

 Contact a Failure to Diagnose Lawyer at Branch Law Firm

-If you or a loved one has been harmed by a doctor’s failure to diagnose a serious condition, speak to a highly experienced Albuquerque medical malpractice lawyer today.
+If you or a loved one has been harmed by a doctor’s failure to diagnose a serious condition in Albuquerque, speak to a highly experienced medical malpractice lawyer today.
 We will help you gather sufficient evidence to support your claim for compensation.
 Fill out our online contact form or call (505) 243-3500.